cozyGalvinism/reshader/README.md

 # ReShader

-A tool to install ReShade on Linux!
+A tool and library for installing ReShade on Linux!

 **This tool is still work in progress, so expect bugs!**